Dundee Airport: History

 The grass runway was replaced by a 1100 m long tarmac runway in the 1970s, and extended to the current length of 1400 m in the 1990s.
 The airport was granted "customs airport" status on 16 April 1982 and runway edge lights were added in 1983.
 The current terminal was opened in 1997 by the then EU transport commissioner Neil Kinnock.

 During the 1980s Air Ecosse operated services to Aberdeen, Carlisle, Manchester, and Esbjerg using Short 330 and Short 360 aircraft.
 This included a 360 in the Royal Mail Special Services "Datapost" colour scheme.

 Ramsay World Travel from Dundee also operated a weekly charter to Jersey in the summer months in association with Lewis's Holidays, and in 1996 they ran a series of weekly flights to Majorca using BAe 146 aircraft which had to land in Bournemouth/Southend to re-fuel.

 Business Air and later British Midland Regional operated flights from Dundee to Manchester Airport in the 1990s, a route that was brought back by Eastern Airways for only a few months, in 2002.

 After the departure of Business Air, the airport was left without any scheduled services for almost a year until April 1999 - 2007, when ScotAirways introduced flights to London City Airport.

 ScotAirways then operated under the CityJet banner for Air France from 2007 to September 2009.

-In September 2009 CityJet became a commercial brand within the AFKL Group.
+In September 2009 CityJet became a commercial brand within Air France-KLM.
 Flights were announced as CityJet and not Air France.

 The Dundee to London City route was flown by Dornier 328 aircraft leased from ScotAirways, until January 2011 when ScotAirways near 12-year association with the route came to an end, as CityJet announced the route would be operated on a reduced frequency by its own Fokker 50 aircraft.
 This change caused concern within the business community for the continued viability of the route.
 However following the purchase of ScotAirways by Loganair in July 2011, the Dornier 328 was reinstated on the London City route.